 Making the transition from designer to leader is addressed by From the Ground Up.
 Written by a coach who has helped professionals make the transition from detail-focused designer to big-picture thinking leader has spelled out the four steps to make the transition.
 In addition to identifying four steps, there are several examples in each step and stories that demonstrate how a person executed the step successfully.
 Each step or intermediate step ends with a ‘Try It’ section of mini-steps that outline what is needed to execute each task successfully.
 Accompanied by graphics or bullet points, each step is outlined clearly and concisely.

-There are many people if facilities management who have either come into the position after working as a consultant interested in advancing into a leadership role.
+There are many people in facilities management who have come into the position after working as a consultant interested in advancing into a leadership role.
 While there is no single approach or solution to move from a doer role to a leader role, From the Ground Up is a good guide that is easy to read and can be used as a reference in support of a leader who needs occasional reminders of what to do when faced with a familiar but challenging situation.

 Ted Weidner is professor of engineering practice at Purdue University, West Lafayette, IN, and consults on facilities management issues primarily for educational organizations.
 He can be reached at firstname.lastname@example.org.
 If you would like to write a book review, please contact Ted directly.